tyin363/SMARTJ/CONTRIBUTING.md

 - Reporting bugs
 - Suggesting features
+- Improving documentation
 - Submitting pull requests
-- Improving documentation

 ## Reporting Bugs

-If you encounter a bug, please create an issue in our GitHub repository.
-When filing a bug report, please include:
+If you encounter a bug, please create an issue in our GitHub repository using our provided [bug report template](https://github.com/SOFTENG310-Team4/SMARTJ/blob/main/.github/ISSUE_TEMPLATE/bug-report.md)<br />
+As a general rundown though, when filing a bug report, please include in the issue:

 - A clear, descriptive title
 - A detailed description of the issue